oracle-livelabs/partner-solutions/build-an-intelligent-apex-app/train-and-deploy-a-machine-learning-model-with-automl/train-and-deploy-a-machine-learning-model-with-automl.md

 # Train and Deploy a Machine Learning Model with AutoML

-In this lab, we will train a machine learning model to using the open data set we had downloaded and prepared in Lab 2, to predict resale flat prices, without the need for any code.

 ## Introduction

-In this lab, we will create an AutoML experiment that will train a machine learning (ML) model for predicting the resale flat prices using data set prepared in Lab 2.
+In this lab, we will create an AutoML experiment to train a machine learning (ML) model for predicting the resale flat prices using data set prepared in Lab 2, without writing any code.

 Estimated Time: 30 minutes